 Myrna took Albuterol for Asthma during the summer of 2014 until December 2014.
 Once she developed chylothorax, she seemed not to need the inhaler.
 During the summer of 2015, we kept the windows closed, thereby controlling air quality by decreasing irritants she could inhale; and by decreasing the heat and humidity that would come in from the outside.
-The air conditioner was set on 72-74 (but not lower) in order to control air quality.
+The mobile air conditioners were set on 72-74 (but not lower) in order to control air quality.
 Hand held humidity and temperature control devices helped me monitor room air quality.

 Asthma is not common in heart diseased cats but can happen due to inflammation in the lungs.
 And it can occur in cats which do not have heart disease.
 For more information, check the website called Feline Asthma with Fritz the Brave.
 Remember: cats with heart disease CANNOT use steroid based inhalers such as Flovent.
 Use Flovent only with cats without heart disease.

 Supplements are necessary to replenish electrolytes and other vitamins and minerals that are removed due to the diuretics and to improve the condition of the body and heart function.
 These are necessary for survival, for strength, for endurance against heart disease.
 Without replenishment, the body grows weak and is unable to handle the effects of heart disease.